-PTA 105 Growth and Development
+PTA 107 Growth and Development

-Total Course Hours: 45 (45 Theory, 0 Lab, 0 Extern) Semester Credits: 3.0
+Total Course Hours: 30 (30 Theory, 0 Lab, 0 Extern) Semester Credits: 2.0

-This class explores several theories that examine the relationship of structure and function with the development of movement skills throughout the life span.
+This class explores several theories that examine the relationship of structure and function with the development of movement skills throughout the lifespan.
 Students will also study changes that occur to major body systems during various phases of growth and development and how these changes affect health and wellness.
-Prerequisites: Semester 1 courses

-PTA 120 Introduction to Kinesiology
+PTA 125 Introduction to Kinesiology

-Total Course Hours: 15 (15 Theory, 0 Lab, 0 Extern) Semester Credits: 1.0
+Total Course Hours: 30 (15 Theory, 15 Lab, 0 Extern) Semester Credits: 1.5

 This course introduces students to the principles of kinesiology with an emphasis on biomechanical function and movement patterns, including osteokinematics, arthrokinematics, normal gait cycle, and optimal posture.
-Prerequisites: Semester I courses
+Lab activities focus on skills development and provide competency-based opportunities in posture analysis.